-- Then you'll focus more on the practical skills and prepare the practical skills thoroughly (either remotely or by attending the practical training day).
+- Then you'll focus more on the practical skills and prepare the practical skills thoroughly.

-- The when all the pre-practical work is done, the practical assessment date is (or filming date) is planned.
+- The when all the pre-practical work is done, the practical assessment filming date is planned.

-- Then the level 2 practical assessment (or filming) takes place.
+- Then the level 2 practical assessment filming takes place.

 - More study/Skype tutorials and the final theory work is completed.

-- The same format is followed for the level 3 part.
+- The same format is followed for the level 3 part to complete the qualification.

 Some people take a fast-track route (about 10 weeks) or extend the duration from start to finish as much as you like.
 Typical is about 3-4 months.
 People can choose to take longer over this if they prefer.
+For those taking the level 2 Gym and Level 3 PT separately, then 1-2 months is quite typical for each one.
 People who have more commitments at work can take up to one year if they like.
 The maximum is 1 year in total.